 - Plea bargain

 If you plead not guilty, your case will move forward with a trial.
-Your California criminal defense attorney will review your case and the evidence against you to determine your chances of acquittal.
+Your criminal defense attorney will review your case and the evidence against you to determine your chances of acquittal.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form